Planning Maps / Areas / Hawkesbury / Grose Vale

 Is Grose Vale flood-prone?

-Very little of Grose Vale carries a mapped flood overlay (the Hawkesbury average is 1%).
+Flood mapping covers Grose Vale and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 1%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Grose Vale bushfire-prone?